Fletcher Anderson: Crusaders and Tasman

 In 2024, Anderson was named as one of the top prospects in New Zealand rugby.

 Anderson won the 2025 Super Rugby Pacific tournament with the Crusaders.
 With the Mako, Anderson won Defender of the Year, Man of the Year, and Player of the Year.

 Scarlets

 Anderson signed with the Scarlets on 13 October 2025, linking up with the side in November.
+He made his debut on 21 November 2025, in a friendly against Harlequins, scoring a try.
+Anderson’s competitive debut came on 29 November 2025, in a 23-0 defeat of Glasgow Warriors.
+He scored twice against Union Bordeaux Bègles, on 13 December 2025.

+On 10 April 2026, Anderson signed an extension with the Scarlets, despite interest from other clubs.
+He has on occasion served as captain for the Scarlets.
+Anderson was recognised as the Players’ and Supporters’ Player of the Season.

 Personal life

 Anderson studied Finance and Law at the University of Canterbury.
+In 2026, Anderson declared his desire to represent Wales when he attains international eligibility.